-At sentencing hearing, Trump ex-aide Manafort asks judge for mercy
+Judge sentences Trump ex-aide Manafort to nearly four years in prison

 ALEXANDRIA, Va.
-(Reuters) - President Donald Trump’s former campaign chairman Paul Manafort, at his sentencing hearing on Thursday, asked a U.S. judge for mercy after being convicted of financial crimes uncovered during Special Counsel Robert Mueller’s investigation into Russia’s role in the 2016 election.
+(Reuters) - President Donald Trump’s former campaign chairman Paul Manafort was sentenced on Thursday to nearly four years in prison by a U.S. judge for financial crimes uncovered during Special Counsel Robert Mueller’s investigation into Russia’s role in the 2016 election.

 U.S. District Judge T.S.
-Ellis was due to impose the sentence on Manafort, 69, during the hearing in Alexandria, Virginia.
+Ellis imposed the sentence of 47 months in prison on Manafort, 69, during the hearing in Alexandria, Virginia.
 Manafort, a veteran Republican political consultant, was found guilty last August by a jury of five counts of tax fraud, two counts of bank fraud and one count of failing to disclose foreign bank accounts.

+While prosecutors had not recommended a specific sentence, they had cited federal sentencing guidelines that called for 19-1/2 to 24 years in prison.
+But Ellis said the sentencing guidelines were excessive and would create “an unwarranted disparity” with other cases.

-Ellis noted during the hearing that Manafort “is not before the court for any allegations that he, or anyone at his direction, colluded with the Russian government to influence the 2016 election.”
+Ellis also noted during the hearing that Manafort “is not before the court for any allegations that he, or anyone at his direction, colluded with the Russian government to influence the 2016 election.”

 Manafort asked Ellis for mercy and thanked him for conducting a fair trial.
 He did not express remorse for his actions but talked about how the case has been difficult for him and his family.
 Manafort, who opted not to testify during his trial, told the court that “to say I have been humiliated and ashamed would be a gross understatement.”
 He described his life as “professionally and financially in shambles.”